sujan66root/movie-verse/README.md

 6. Open `http://localhost:3000` in your browser to view the app

-## Usage
-- Use the search bar to filter movies by title
-- Click on a movie card to view more details about the movie

 ## Technologies Used
 - React
 - Tailwind CSS
 - Axios
 - @tanstack/react-query

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.